sachinpatel16/Barter_backend/MerchantDeal.md

 - Transfer is atomic - either both wallets update or neither
 - Complete audit trail is created
 - Notifications sent to both merchants
+- **No additional point deduction** - points are already locked in the deal

 **Response:**